plone/training/zpt.rst

         cp -R src/ploneconf.site_sneak/chapters/03_zpt_p5+tests/ src/ploneconf.site

+In this part you will:

+* Learn to write page-templates

+Topics covered:

+* TAL and TALES
+* METAL
+* Chameleon

 Page Templates are HTML-files with some additional Information, written in TAL, METAL and TALES.

 Page templates must be valid xml.